 Comfort is decent.
 They rest on your head as opposed to clamp onto it, but they feel secure and won’t slide off unexpectedly.
 Sony has opted for polyurethane foam to help aid the noise isolation when noise-cancelling isn’t in use.
 The earpads feel soft enough, but they aren’t as supple or plush as the pads used on the original Bose QC35s.

 As you’d expect from a pair of premium portable cans, the MDR-1000Xs can fold away neatly.
 A substantial case is provided, complete with travel adapter, headphone cable for wired listening and micro USB cable for charging.

 Of course here, sound quality is king, but with headphones like the MDR-1000Xs, noise-cancelling has to be up to scratch.
 And in this respect we’re glad to report the Sonys are very good indeed.
-They are easily on a par with the Bose QC35s and better than the more expensive Momentum Wirelesses.
+They are easily on a par with the Bose QC35s and better than the Momentum Wireless headphones.

 The MDR-1000Xs do a great job of cancelling out the drone and rumble of everyday life, whether in a busy office or on your daily commute – and with or without music playing, too.

 The headphones use Sony’s DSEE HX audio processing, which the company claims will upscale compressed music to near hi-res quality.
 We always get a little nervy when processing tech starts messing around with the source material, but on this occasion the audio is pleasing.

 With some Bluetooth headphones, we’ve experienced a slight brightness and hardness, but these Sonys sound anything but.
 There’s a silky smoothness and sense of refinement that leaves you purring for more.